offle-assistant/offle-assistant/README.md

 Whether we're streaming or not streaming, I think the return value of the Persona.chat() method needs to be some sort of object, not a bare iterator.
 (Side note, I think I have the type hints wrong, I have the Chat.response for streaming marked as a generator instead of an iterator.)

+### RAG Improvements 2
+Retrieval object should also provide a distance property.

+Clean up PDF parsing into Markdown.
+Maybe this happens in the markdown step?

+Create smarter chunking algorithm maybe chunking with minimum token counts.

+Create RAG options dict/struct so that we can set things like threshold, num of chunks, etc

 ### Switch out jsonSchema for Pydantic
     Pydantic is just way more legible